 Guess what, they turned out amazing!
-So much so, I needed to share with you guys!!
+So much so, I needed to share it with you guys!!

-Samosas have been very popular in South Asia for many centuries but its true origin has been known to originate in Central Asia and the Middle East dating as far back as the 10th century.
+- Samosas have been very popular in South Asia for many centuries but its true origin has been known to originate in Central Asia and the Middle East dating as far back as the 10th century.

-The Samosa is traditionally triangular in shape.
+- The Samosa is traditionally triangular in shape.

-Samosas are commonly made with either mashed potatoes or cubed with different vegetables such as peas, onions, carrots, spinach, green chilis, spices and served with a some sort of chutney.
+- Samosas are commonly made with either mashed potatoes or cubed with different vegetables such as peas, onions, carrots, spinach, green chili’s, spices and served with a some sort of chutney.

 My Mexican Samosa Version!